Madek/madek-documentation/source/architecture/resource_filters.md

 added at the same time.
 It is also possible to select the key itself to filter for "any value" (checkbox on right).

-If a Polybox instance is marked (`saveable: true`), it can be saved as a FilterSet.
-This functionality is only implemented for non-prefiltered lists (it works on 'MediaEntry#index', not on 'Person#show').

 ## Usage Examples

-- 'MediaEntry-', 'Collection-' and 'FilterSet-#index' Views all show a title and a Polybox for their index.
+- 'MediaEntry-', 'Collection-#index' Views all show
+  a title and a Polybox for their index.

 - 'Person#Show' shows basic information about the Person,